datacarpentry/image-processing/episodes/05-creating-histograms.md

 {: .language-python}

-We will draw the histogram line for each channel in a different color, and so we create a tuple of the colors to use for the three lines with the
+We will draw the histogram line for each channel in a different colour, and so we create a tuple of the colours to use for the three lines with the

 `colors = ("red", "green", "blue")`